 Capital Receipts arise principally from the sale of Council capital assets.
 Currently the bulk of the receipts are received from a Preserved Right to Buy (PRTB) sharing agreement with Carlisle Housing Association (CHA), following the transfer of the housing stock in December 2002.
-Capital receipts are forecast to remain fairly constant at £2m - £3m p.a. for the period under review.
+Capital receipts are forecast to remain fairly constant at £1.5million p.a. for the period under review.
 This figure comprises: -

-- £1.9m received from PRTB sales under the sharing agreement with Carlisle Housing Association in 2009/10, reducing to around £1.8m in 2010/11 and to approximately £0.5m p.a. thereafter.
-Updated projections have been requested from CHA which will be included in the final version of the report once received but early indications show that there will be a significant reduction in the level of receipts generated from PRTB sales which has not yet been taken into account.
-The shortfall could be £5-6m over the next three years. - £500,000 p. a. from receipts arising from the Raffles development, which it is forecast will continue to be generated for the next 12 years, - An assumption that the Council will generate £500,000 p. a. over the life of the plan from the sale of other Council surplus assets (to be refined during the budget process).
-As stated under PRTB, it is probable that the general economic downturn will impact on the generation of future capital receitps.
+- £400,000 to be received from PRTB sales under the sharing agreement with Carlisle Housing Association in 2009/10.
+However, indications are that for 2009/10 only £250,000 will be received.
+Updated projections have been requested from CHA which will be included in the final version of the report once received but early indications show that there will be a significant reduction in the level of receipts generated from PRTB sales which has not yet been taken into account. - £500,000 p.a. from receipts arising from the Raffles development, which it is forecast will continue to be generated for the next 12 years.
+(To be reviewed during the budget process). - An assumption that the Council will generate £500,000 p.a. over the life of the plan from the sale of other Council surplus assets (to be refined during the budget process).
+As stated under PRTB, it is probable that the general economic downturn will impact on the generation of future capital receipts.